CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ## 95-702 Distributed Systems Lab 1

-This lab has an accompanying quiz named Lab1_Quiz on Canvas.
-It is due in by the date and time shown on the quiz.

-During lab time, you may work with others to complete the lab and the quiz.
+During lab time, you may work with others.

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.